MicrosoftDocs/visualstudio-docs/docs/version-control/git-with-visual-studio.md

 ---

-#  How Visual Studio makes source control easy with Git
+#  How Visual Studio makes version control easy with Git

 Have you ever wished you could go back to a previously working version of your code?
 Do you find yourself manually storing copies of your code in different locations as a backup?
-Well, source control is the answer.
-With source control, you can track the code changes you make over time and you can revert to specific versions.
+Well, version control is the answer.

 Git is the most widely used modern version control system.
+With Git, you can track the code changes you make over time and you can revert to specific versions.
 So whether you're a professional developer or if you’re learning how to code, Visual Studio's Git experience can be very useful to you.

 >[!Tip]
-> To learn about using Git and GitHub in Visual Studio with open-source projects, sign up for the [Git learning series](https://visualstudio.microsoft.com/vs/github/) on the **Visual Studio and GitHub better together** web page.
+> To learn about using Git and GitHub in Visual Studio, sign up for the [Git learning series](https://visualstudio.microsoft.com/vs/github/) on the **Visual Studio and GitHub better together** web page.

 ::: moniker range=">=vs-2022"